Book of the Captain

 You watched the fire in all directions as it consumed man, woman, and child.
 The flames leveled the mountains and evaporated the oceans.
 Your clothes tore and were pulled toward the whirlpools in a spiral pattern, but you felt freed rather than exposed.
 Your body next, and you felt even more so.
 “I’m dead.”
 You thought.
 You were sure of it.
 The blackness spread above the clouds until it enveloped the entire planet, and plucked up every perception based in Truth.
 Earth with her people, your clothes and your body quickly faded into the blackness.
 They were a blue dot one moment and nothing the next.
 Then darkness.
 Infinite darkness.
 You perceived that you were plunging into it with exponential acceleration, but you could sense nothing, as you possessed no body with which to sense.

 You opened your eyes.

 Before you stood two men, of angelic appearance.
 They looked almost identical, except one wore white garments and the other was naked and appeared grievously wounded.
 Both wore smiles like rows of pearls.
-You recognized both, but could not remember from where.
 “What is your name?”
 Inquired the clothed One.

 You peered behind you to see that the event lay on the border of a desolate wasteland and a verdant oasis.
-Six uniformed beings, also awesome and radiant to behold, stood before multitudes.
+Six uniformed beings, radiant and awesome to behold, stood before multitudes.
 “My name?”